 The railroad probably has only the original deeds under which it acquired the corridor, but all title information must be locally recorded.
-So you can research that information in local land records, including any zoning ordinances, subdivision rules, or other restrictions on the use of the property.
+You can research that information in local land records, including any zoning ordinances, subdivision rules or other restrictions on the use of the property.

 Does the corridor have any historically significant built structures like tunnels and bridges?
 Communities adjacent to the corridor can be good starting points to locate important historical and cultural resources relevant to the history of the corridor and railroad activity, which may have been central to commerce, tourism and growth.
-Likewise, State Historic Preservation Officers often maintain information about buildings, structures or geographic locations recognized for their historic value, or sites that are listed on the National Register of Historic Places.
+Likewise, state historic preservation officers often maintain this information, as well as sites that are listed on the National Register of Historic Places.
+Railroads are now required to identify historic bridges and tunnels within their abandonment filings to the Surface Transportation Board (STB) for recent or upcoming abandonments, thoroughly review these filings on the STB website.